tiagoandresvaz/tiagoandresvaz.github.io/experience/index.md

 Our environment was equipped with a data parser, to capture data from our local government dashboards and after processing than, I have customized the calculator to build specific scenarios for 26 local regions.

 This was a work group with collaboration from statistics, medicine and computer science teachers from the federal university along with state authorities.
-We had  supplied tiatidecisive information for beds and ICU planning during the pandemics in the State Of Rio Grande do Sul in Brazil.

 References:
 {{< link "https://www.covid19-scenarios.org" >}}